 - Loss of peripheral vision (lateral)

-Come visit one of our six locations today!
+Come visit one of our seven locations today!
 Our services are free and our mission is to help you eliminate barriers to a fulfilling life caused by blindness and vision loss.

 How to Know if You’re Losing Your Sight